-Once they have the keys, “they can get the mail out of the box, open up mail that looks like it’s a payment with a check, then they ‘wash’ that check, make themselves the payee, change the amount and steal money from you,” Clark says.
+Once they have the keys, “They can get the mail out of the box, open up mail that looks like it’s a payment with a check,” Clark says.
+“Then they ‘wash’ that check, make themselves the payee, change the amount and steal money from you.”

 Because of the prevalence of check washing and other check fraud, Clark wants you to be safe when paying your bills.

 Don’t Put a Check in the Post Office’s Blue Mailboxes